KaedeMakumura/OrbitSnap/README.md

 # OrbitSnap
-OrbitSnap is a Blender add-on that makes it easy to capture images from all around your 3D models
+OrbitSnap is a Blender Extension that makes it easy to capture images from all around your 3D models

 ## 概要